Jon Bisila

 Michael R. Smith, Renee Gooding, Jonathan Bisila, Christina Ting

-2024 IEEE 7th International Conference on Multimedia Information Processing and Retrieval (MIPR) (2024)
+IEEE Conference on Multimedia Information Processing and Retrieval (MIPR) (2024)

-For the Public Good: Connecting, Retaining, and Recognizing Current and Future RSEs at US National Research Laboratories and Agencies
+For the Public Good: Connecting, Retaining, and Recognizing Current and Future RSEs at National Labs

 Miranda R. Mundt, Keith Beattie, Jonathan Bisila, et al.